BlobEmoji/blobgivingbot/README.rst

 It is however really simple to run your own instance for your own Discord Servers:

-*Note: BlobGivingBot is not supported on Windows.*
+*Note: BlobGivingBot is not supported on Windows when ran by source.
+If you want to run the bot on Windows, you have to use docker-compose.
+More info on how to setup that can be found [here](https://docs.docker.com/compose/install/)*

 - Rename ``example_config.py`` to ``config.py`` and fill it out with your credentials.